-Should the engine be shut off, craft directional control is not available.
-Never leave the safety lanyard connected on its switch when craft is not in operation.
+Should the engine be stopped, craft directional control is lost.
+Always disconnect safety lanyard when craft is not in operation in order to prevent accidental engine starting or to avoid unauthorized use by children or others or theft.

 POST-OPERATION CARE